 f.
 Enterprise in which key management personnel has significant control g.
 Enterprise in which director is a member or director h.
 The following table provides the total amount of transactions that have been entered into with related parties for the relevant financial year

-Sr. No. Particulars 1 Dura Paper Corporation
+Sr. No. Particulars 1 Dura Paper Corporation The state of the s

-Sr. No. D. Particulars 1 Synersoft Technologies Pvt.
+Sr. No. Particulars 1 Synersoft Technologies Pvt.
 Ltd.